Winter Quarters Windows Artist

 “A father and mother are shown in winter walking away from the grave where they have buried a loved one, he supporting her in their mutual grief.
 The shovel he carries points toward the grave site.
 Near the grave grows a tree, laden with fruit.
 Yes, it is an unseasonable element in a winter scene, but intended so: It depicts the tree of life, symbolizing the hope of exaltation and eternal life for those who die in the Lord.”

 When Bro.
 Holdman was making the stained glass window of William Clayton writing ”Come, come ye Saints” He had that song playing on repeat in the background.
 The Church News said this: “Thus inspired, he was able to portray Elder Clayton with a pleasant countenance, "happy to be a Saint."
-(Indeed, Brother Clayton was jubilant, having learned that morning of the birth of his son back in Nauvoo.)”
+Indeed, Brother Clayton was jubilant, having learned that morning of the birth of his son back in Nauvoo.”

-Symbolism Throughout
+Symbolism Throughout The Winter Quarters Temple

 Winter Quarters Temple Windows Conclusion